RFA Tidespring

 Items of historic interest involving this ship: -

-Background Data: Authorised under the 1961/62 Navy Estimates, the 2 ships in this Class were developed from the original TIDE CLASS and were highly specialised ships for fuelling and storing naval vessels at sea and were capable of high performance under rigorous service conditions.
+Background Data: Authorised under the 1961/62 Navy Estimates, the two ships in this Class were developed from the original TIDE CLASS and were highly specialised ships for fuelling and storing naval vessels at sea and were capable of high performance under rigorous service conditions.
 Their capability was further enhanced as they were the first front-line RFA’s to have a single-spot 50 ft x 70 ft helicopter flight deck and full hangar arrangements incorporated into their design.

-3 May 1962 launched by Hawthorn Leslie Shipbuilders Ltd, Hebburn as Yard Nr 752 named TIDESPRING.
+3 May 1962 launched by Hawthorn Leslie Shipbuilders Ltd, Hebburn as Yard Nr: 752 named TIDESPRING.
 The Lady Sponsor was Lady Jarrett, the wife of Sir Clifford G Jarrett, the Secretary of the Admiralty.
 She was the 120th ship to be built at the Yard for the Admiralty

-8 January 1963 laid down
+8 January 1963 commenced sea trials

-18 January 1963 After bunkering at Spithead she was routed to Trinidad on a shake-down cruise but never reached her destination
+18 January 1963 after bunkering at Spithead she was routed to Trinidad on a shake-down cruise but never reached her destination

 27 January 1963 during her maiden shakedown voyage to Trinidad she was diverted to rendezvous with RFA PEARLEAF (2) in mid-Atlantic after the latter had suffered a breakdown and escorted her to Horta in the Azores to await spares and repairs